900 MHz Wireless Relay

 - Modem Mounts as a Virtual COM Port

-- Industry Leading Command Set
+• Industry Leading ProXR Command Set

-- Expandable to 256 Relays
+- Send Specific Commands to Control Relays

 Selecting the Proper Amperage